AddySrivastava/mongoose-csfle/README.md

 `git push heroku main`

-## Method 2: Deployment to Heroku using Docker image
+## Method 2: Deployment to Heroku using Docker image(Branch =  csfle-docker-deployment)

 This repository contains a docker image `Dockerfile` using node:14 as the base image.
 For CSFLE to function, it also requires a shared library which is compatible with the OS running the deployment.
 For instance the node:14 base image uses Debian as the underlying OS, and hence the default library is downloaded from for Debian